Updated June 2019

 - Social Security Number

 - Name and contact details of the next of kin

 - Most recent address in America

-American Citizen Services (ACS) is ready to assist family and friends in the event of the death of a U.S. Citizen in Mongolia following the family’s instructions in accordance with all applicable U.S. and local laws.
+The U.S. Embassy can assist family and friends in the event of the death of a U.S. Citizen in Mongolia, following instructions of next of kin and in accordance with all applicable U.S. and local laws.
 Embassy services include:

 - Acting as a liaison with local police, hospital and mortuary authorities

 - Arranging for the disposition and repatriation of remains

 - Assisting in the collection and return of personal effects to next-of-kin